This covers several financial topics such as definition of terms, details of the chargeback process, and common failed transaction codes.

 Member Sign Up and Donation

-WeShare used to require members to set up an account before they made a donation.
-Today, anyone can easily create an account and donate to a giving opportunity at the same time.
+WeShare has made it very easy for your members to create an account and donate to a Giving Opportunity at the same time.

-- Once the information is filled out, the donation will be finalized and the account will be created.
-They will receive a Success notification, and a welcome e-mail, receipt, and login information will sent to the e-mail address provided.
+Once completed, the donation will be finalized and the account created.
+The email address provided will receive a welcome email with Success confirmation, receipt, and login information.

 How To Use Transfer Reports

-- Click one of the following reports listed on the right side of the screen next the bank account you would like a report on:
+Under the Action column, click on the Export Closing Period icon for the bank account you would like a report on:

 Summary PDF—reports the gross and net donations received, organized by Giving Opportunity.